-Monroe quickly covered up with a towel, but she jerked it down and told him, “You ain’t got nothing to scare anybody, and I’m one of the boys!"
+A startled Monroe quickly covered up with a towel, but she jerked it down and told him, “You ain’t got nothing to scare anybody, and I’m one of the boys!"

 “When I first started rassling professionally,” Mae Young once said, “the men didn’t like the girls because we’d go out and steal the show.
 Truth of the matter is, most girls liked the way I wrestled because I wrestled dirty," admitted Mae, with a glint in her eyes.

 Penny Banner — who became one of the top female performers of her era — vividly recalls the first time she encountered Mae Young.

 "All I know is that when I saw her, she had on men’s shoes, men’s pants with the zipper up the front, and a cigar hanging out of her mouth.
 Back in 1954, you didn’t do that," said Banner.

 Mae Young then introduced herself to her by looking over and yelling, "Hey, Fuckface!"